ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Spring/en.md

 ## Organisation

-The GB Cup 2024 Spring was run by the Team GB and various community members.
+The GB Cup 2024 Spring is run by Team GB and various community members.

 | Position | Member(s) |
 | :-- | :-- |